Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-Saskatchewan pediatric patients (children 16 years of age and younger) and a parent or guardian may be eligible for assistance with the costs associated with travelling outside of the province for medical treatment.
+Children 16 years of age and younger, with a valid Saskatchewan health card, and their family may be eligible for assistance with some costs associated with travelling outside of the province for medical treatment.

-If a health care provider refers a pediatric patient to a Saskatchewan specialist and they determine the child requires a medically required service or diagnostic test which is not provided in Saskatchewan, the child may be referred outside of Saskatchewan for treatment.
+If a health care provider refers a child to a Saskatchewan specialist and it is determined they require a medical service or diagnostic test which is not provided in Saskatchewan, they may be referred outside the province for treatment.

-To be eligible for reimbursement, all requests must be approved by the Ministry of Health prior to receiving treatment.
+To be eligible for reimbursement, all requests must be approved by the Ministry of Health prior to submitting a claim.

-Approved pediatric patients and one parent or guardian will be eligible for a combined reimbursement of expenses up to a maximum of $2,000 per trip.
+Approved pediatric patients and one parent or guardian will be eligible for assistance with travel expenses up to a maximum of $2,000 per trip.

 The Pediatric Out-of-Province Travel Assistance Program is not intended to cover all costs but to reduce the financial impact on children and their families who have to seek medical treatment or diagnostic testing out-of-province when the medical services are not provided in Saskatchewan.